Escapologist/pubsub-go/README.md

 # GoPubSub

-A social media platform built with Go that allows users to post messages, follow other users, and interact with posts.
-This project demonstrates Go web development concepts including HTTP servers, templates, and basic social networking features.
+A simple social media platform built with Go that allows users to post messages, follow other users and interact with posts.
+This project is for learning and teaching Go web development concepts including HTTP servers, templates, and basic social networking features.

-> **Note**: This project is loosely inspired by Raymond Hettinger's [pubsub educational demo](https://github.com/rhettinger/modernpython/tree/master/pubsub) from his Modern Python course.
+> **Note**: This project is loosely inspired by Raymond Hettinger's excellent [pubsub educational demo](https://github.com/rhettinger/modernpython/tree/master/pubsub) from his Modern Python course.
 While the core concepts are similar, this implementation is built in Go and includes additional features.

 ## Features